Keio 9000 series: Special liveries

 Following its refurbishment, set 9731 received a new Sanrio livery only applied to its front ends.
 Keio states that it has discussed adorning other refurbished sets to distinguish them from unrefurbished sets.

 Refurbishment

 On 7 February 2025, Keio announced that its 10-car 9000 series fleet would undergo a programme of refurbishment.
-The work includes a renovated interior incorporating some design elements of the to-be-introduced 2000 series, with additional stanchion poles, dimpled stanchion poles for priority seats for improved grip, and wheelchair- and stroller-accessible "free spaces" in all cars.
-Treated sets will also feature a more efficient, full SiC (silicon carbide)-based traction system; (Note: "Full SiC" entails a power module combining an SiC MOSFET (metal–oxide–semiconductor field-effect transistor) with an SiC SBD (Schottky barrier diode).)
-Keio states that the new traction equipment offers approximately 20% energy savings over the type's original traction system and approximately 70% energy savings over train types without VVVF (variable frequency) traction control.
+The work includes a renovated interior incorporating some design elements of the then-to-be-introduced 2000 series, with additional stanchion poles, dimpled stanchion poles in priority seating areas for improved grip, and wheelchair- and stroller-accessible "free spaces" in all cars.
+Treated sets also feature a more efficient, full SiC (silicon carbide)-based traction system, (Note: "Full SiC" entails a power module combining an SiC MOSFET (metal–oxide–semiconductor field-effect transistor) with an SiC SBD (Schottky barrier diode).) which Keio states offers approximately 20% energy savings over the type's original traction system and approximately 70% energy savings over train types without VVVF (variable frequency) traction control.

 Refurbished sets returned to service from 10 March 2025.